Alberta Travel Guide- How to Visit Canada’s Wild West

 Modern-day Alberta

 Today, Alberta is known for its rapidly growing cities and strong economy.
-Calgary and Edmonton where I currently live, have become major urban centers with vibrant cultures and diverse populations.
+Calgary and Edmonton, where I currently live, have become major urban centers with vibrant cultures and diverse populations.

 Alberta plays a significant role in Canada’s economy, especially in energy production, agriculture, and technology.
 The province’s modern history is one of growth, innovation, and cultural diversity, making it a dynamic place to live and visit.